Tanq16/containerized-security-toolkit/README.md

 Now, the start function can be executed to start the docker container in a detached state which can be ssh-ed into using the password that is printed on the screen after the container ID.

-Following the CLI-Productivity Suite, it's best to dp the following &rarr;
+Following the CLI-Productivity Suite, it's best to do the following after ssh-ing &rarr;

-1. Execute `run.sh` using &rarr; `sh run.sh` from the home directory within the directory
+1. Execute `run.sh` using &rarr; `sh run.sh` right after ssh-ing
-2. Start `vim` to have the auto plugin install kick in, which takes 8-10 seconds, then exit to have `vim` configured fully the next time it's invoked
+2. Start `vim` to trigger auto plugin install, which takes ~10 seconds, then exit so that `vim` is fully configured for the next launch
-3. Start a `tmux` session using the alias `tt` and press `Ctrl+b` followed by `Shift+i`, which will take 2 seconds to update the theme and add tmux plugins and custom configuration
+3. Start a `tmux` default session using the alias `tt` and press `Ctrl+b` followed by `Shift+i`, which takes ~3 seconds to trigger auto plugin and configuration install

+Thats it!
 At this point the container is fully ready and usable.
 The `run.sh` script can be customized to contain any instructions needed to get a container ready for work.
 This can be directly run from the home directory as it's copied in the start image function.
-The script above contains commands to fix slow paste in `oh-my-zsh`.
+This script also contains commands to fix slow paste in `oh-my-zsh`.

-Calling `stop_work` after exiting the container will stop the running container.
+Calling `stop_work` after exiting the container will stop the running container and store the history on the host to copy it back when the image is launched the next time.

 ---